 biotechnology.
 Over 500,000 professionals in fields ranging

-from environmental engineer to retail trade analysis are asked to use
+from environmental engineers to retail trade analysts are asked to use

 GIS in their jobs.
 The Bureau of Labor Statistics show that surveyors,

 cartographers, and photogrammetrists (a subset of GIS occupations) are

 experiencing employment growth -- 20% (faster than average) for cartographers and photogrammetrists and 14% for surveyors and mapping technicians.

 information system specialist in its list of the "Top 100 Best Jobs